Trivivium/devops-2k20/report/REPORT.md

 We did consider other alternatives of relational databases, but ended up deciding on the solution we had most confidence in.
-Alternatives like [PostgreSQL][db-3] and [MySQL][db-4] were very similar, had similiar hardware requirements, and provided no extra relevant functionality.
-We didn't spend time looking into NoSQL solution as we wanted an easy approach when migrating data from the existing SQLite database thus avoiding an ETL process of translating the database schema into a NoSQL database.
-Lastly was the motivation that most group members comfortable with relational databases.
+Alternatives like [PostgreSQL][db-3] and [MySQL][db-4] were very similar, had similar hardware requirements, and provided no extra relevant functionality.
+We didn't spend time looking into a NoSQL solution as we wanted an easy approach when migrating data from the existing SQLite database thus avoiding an ETL process of translating the database schema into a NoSQL database.
+Lastly was the motivation that most group members were comfortable with relational databases.

-The database itself, is mounted in a docker volume, to provide persistence even upon a crash or restart, which normally would not be the case as containers are non persistant by design.
+The database itself, is mounted in a docker volume, to provide persistence even upon a crash or restart, which normally would not be the case as containers are non persistent by design.

 [db-1]: https://www.sqlite.org/index.html
 [db-2]: https://www.microsoft.com/en-us/sql-server/sql-server-2019